 By default, one call to parallel_mandelbrot(...) computes nothing.
-The function admits as parameters args and param. args \rightarrow id gives the thread id, from 0 to NB_THREADS- 1.
+The function admits as parameters args and param. args \rightarrow id gives the thread id, from 0 to NB_THREADS - 1.
 The parameter param points to a structure from which you can get the dimension of the picture to compute (height, width), the maximum amount of iterations (maxiter), the color for the Mandelbrot set (mandelbrot_color, black by default), the bounds defining the subset P of \mathbb{C} matching the picture (lower_r, upper_r, lower_i, upper_i, respectively for C{min}^{re} , C{max}^{re} , C{min}^{im} and C{max}^{im}) and a pointer to the ppm data structure holding all pixels (see ppm.h).
 Note that the function init_round(...) is garanteed to run by each thread and return before any thread begin to run parallel_mandelbrot(...).
 It is a preferred place to implement initializations for any shared resource your threads may use.

 ppm.c This file holds all functions required to manipulate ppm files.
 You need to store pixels in the $args \rightarrow picture$, using $ppm_write(args \rightarrow picture, x, y, color)$ to give a color to pixel of coordinates (x, y) and where color is an instance of the structure color, a triplet of three values for red, blue and green intensities (see ppm.h).
-You can pick a color in the global variable color and extract its RGB components using shifts (<< 0, 8or16) and bitwise AND.
-All this work is already implmented in compute_chunk(...) of mandelbrot.c.
+You can pick a color in the global variable color and extract its RGB components using shifts (<< 0,8or16) and bitwise AND.
+All this work is already implemented in compute_chunk(...) of mandelbrot.c.

-gl_mandelbrot.c This file includes all necessary code to run the OpenGl animation.
+gl_mandelbrot.c This file includes all necessary code to run the OpenGL animation.
 You don't need to browse this code for the lab work.
+Note: OpenGL visualization may not work using a remote shell.
+If you want to try it, compile with make GLUT=1.